GluuFederation/docs-ce-prod/3.1.4/source/operation/security.md

 ## Open ports

-Make sure you don't have any services listening on external interfaces except for those that are absolutely required.
+Make sure no services are listening on external interfaces except for those that are absolutely required.
 In a basic standalone instance of Gluu Server 3.1.4, only Apache's listener at TCP port 443 is required to be open to the world.
 In previous versions of Gluu, OpenDJ listens on ports 4444 and 1636 for all interfaces.
-You can obtain a list of current listeners with `# netstat nlpt` (for TCP) and `# netstat -nlpu` (for UDP).
+A list of current listeners can be obtained with `# netstat nlpt` (for TCP) and `# netstat -nlpu` (for UDP).
 In particular, make sure the internal LDAP server used by Gluu to store all its configuration data listens only at loopback interface.

-In cases when listeners at external interfaces cannot be avoided (clustered setups be the most obvious example) we suggest to ensure that those ports will only be accessible from a very limited set of authorized peers by fine-tunining firewal rules and underlying network's topology
+In cases when listeners at external interfaces cannot be avoided (clustered setups be the most obvious example) we suggest to ensure that those ports will only be accessible from a very limited set of authorized peers by fine-tunining firewal rules and underlying network's topology.

 ## Dynamic Client Registration

-Consider whether you require support of [OpenID Connect Dynamic Client Registration](https://openid.net/specs/openid-connect-registration-1_0.html) in your setup and disable it otherwise by setting `dynamicRegistrationEnabled` to `False` at `Configuration` > `JSON Configuration` > `oxAuth` page.
+Consider whether support of [OpenID Connect Dynamic Client Registration](https://openid.net/specs/openid-connect-registration-1_0.html) extension is required in your setup and disable it otherwise by setting `dynamicRegistrationEnabled` to `False` at `Configuration` > `JSON Configuration` > `oxAuth` page.

-In case you need this feature enabled, next controls must be re-visited to minimize potential exposure of your sensitive data:
+In case this feature must be enabled, next controls must be re-visited to minimize potential exposure of sensitive personal data:

 - `trustedClientEnabled` and `dynamicRegistrationPersistClientAuthorizations` at `Configuration` > `JSON Configuration` > `oxAuth` - control whether clients are allowed to setup an entry for them in such way users won't be asked for consent on releasing their personal data while accessing corresponding RP

-- list of scopes at `OpenID Connect` > `Scopes`, column "Allow for dynamic registration" - allows to quickly assess which scopes clients can potentially add to their registration entry without consent of OP's administrator; set `Allow for dynamic registration` property to `False` for all scopes you want to assign in a controlled fashion; in addition, make sure none of sensitive scopes have their type set to `Default` if you have `dynamicRegistrationScopesParamEnabled` set to `True` (see below)
+- list of scopes at `OpenID Connect` > `Scopes`, column "Allow for dynamic registration" - allows to quickly assess which scopes clients can potentially add to their registration entry without consent of OP's administrator; set `Allow for dynamic registration` property to `False` for all scopes you want to assign in a controlled fashion; in addition, make sure none of sensitive scopes have their type set to `Default` if `dynamicRegistrationScopesParamEnabled` is set to `True` (see below)

 - `dynamicRegistrationScopesParamEnabled` at `Configuration` > `JSON Configuration` > `oxAuth` - controls whether default scopes are globally enabled at this instance; scopes defined as default will be automatically added to any dynamically registered client entry